-To test whether participants were using memory to improve search performance, we examined the accuracy of participants' saccades across the three conditions.
-Similar to standard attentional cueing effects, we expected participants to perform best in the valid condition, when their predictions were accurate, and worst in the invalid condition, when their predictions were systematically wrong.
-To verify this, we calculated the angular error between participants' first saccade end point and the center of the distortion location on each trial and scored this saccade as accurate if it was closer to the distortion than to any of the other 7 possible locations (<22.5 degrees of angular error).
-We expected the first saccade of the search interval to show the strongest evidence for a memory-based strategy if participants were using the previous scene cue to prepare a saccade.
-As predicted, we found highly reliable differences in accuracy across the three conditions (valid = 45.4%; no-prediction = 21.5%; invalid = 16.9%; $F{2.62}$ = 78.7, p < 0.001; Fig. 2C).
-Participants were more likely to make accurate first saccades on valid trials compared to no-prediction trials ( $t{31}$ = 8.72, p < 0.001) and invalid trials ( $t{31}$ = 9.74, p < 0.001).
-Participants were also less likely to make accurate first saccades on invalid trials than on no-prediction trials ( $t{31}$ = -3.44, p = 0.0016).
-These effects are consistent with previously reported attentional cueing effects, including memory-based attentional cueing (Summerfield et al., 2006); they verify that participants prepared a saccade to the target location, yielding performance benefits when the distortion appeared there and performance decrements when it unexpectedly appeared elsewhere.
-We next examined the final saccade of the search interval to test whether these effects persisted into the trial.
-Relative to the first saccade, the final saccade of the search interval was more accurate in every condition (Supplementary Fig. 1A).
-However, condition differences were still highly significant for the final saccade ( $F{2.62}$ = 65.9, p < 0.001), with valid performance highest and invalid performance lowest (all pairwise comparisons significant at p < 0.001; Supplementary Fig. 1A).
-These results establish that participants were using memory for the scene-locations associations to guide visual search.

-To determine whether memory competition was present during visual search, we evaluated whether participants sometimes used the competing memory to guide their attention.
-To that end, we looked at the distribution of first saccade locations on valid trials.
-Because the distortion was always located at the target location on these trials, participants had no reason to look at the competitor location first unless they had retrieved the wrong memory.
-As expected, the first saccade on these trials was frequently near the target (and distortion) location (Fig. 2D and Supplementary Fig. 2).
-Critically, more first saccades were close to the competitor location than to a control location equally far from the target ( $t{31} = 7.59$ , p < 0.001; Fig. 2E and Supplementary Fig. 2).
-Because it was not behaviorally advantageous to make a first saccade to the competitor location, which was far less likely to contain the distortion than the target location, this pattern of behavior suggests that interference between the similar scenes created competition in attention and memory.
-Relative to the first saccade of the search (Supplementary Fig. 1B and 1C).
-However, final saccades to the competitor location were still more frequent than to the control location, indicating persistent memory competition over the trial ( $t{31}$ = 5.05, p < 0.001; Supplementary Fig. 1C).
+To evaluate whether participants were using memory to improve search performance, we examined participants' first saccade after search onset across the three conditions.
+We calculated the angular error between participants' first saccade end point and the center of the distortion location on each trial and scored this saccade as accurate if it was closer to the distortion than to any of the other 7 possible locations (<22.5 degrees of angular error).
+We found highly reliable differences in accuracy across the three conditions (valid = 45.4%; no-prediction = 21.5%; invalid = 16.9%; $F{2.62} = 78.7$, p < 0.0001; Fig. 2C).
+Consistent with standard attentional cueing effects, participants were more likely to make accurate first saccades on valid trials compared to no-prediction trials ($t{31} = 8.72$, p < 0.0001) and invalid trials ($t{31} = 9.74$, p < 0.0001).
+Participants were also less likely to make accurate first saccades on invalid trials than on no-prediction trials (t31 = -3.44, p = 0.0016).
+Relative to the first saccade, the final saccade of the search interval was more accurate in every condition (valid = 64.9%; no-prediction = 44.5%; invalid = 37.8%).
+However, condition differences were still highly significant for the final saccade ($F{2.62} = 65.9$, p < 0.0001), with valid performance highest and invalid performance lowest (all pairwise comparisons significant at p < 0.0001).
+To determine whether memory competition remained during visual search, we evaluated whether participants sometimes used the competing memory to guide their attention.
+To that end, we looked at the distribution of first saccades on valid trials, in which the distortion appeared at the target location.
+As expected, the first saccade on these trials was frequently near the target (and distortion) location (Fig. 2D).
+Critically, more first saccades were close to the competitor location than to a control location equally far from the target (t{31} = 7.59, p < 0.0001; Fig. 2E).
+This pattern of behavior suggests that interference between the similar scenes created competition in attention and memory, because it was not behaviorally advantageous to make a first saccade to the competitor location (statistically, the target location was more likely to contain the distortion and did indeed contain the distortion on these valid trials).